argorrepati01/yoga_pose_detection/README.md

 ## Data Collection

 We have conducted the experiments using a pair of ESP32 as both transmitter and receiver, placed at a distance of 10 feet, with the subject performing the yoga pose in between them.
 Four subjects aged 20-30 have performed five different yoga poses, each 100 times holding the pose for 5 seconds.
+The subjects per- formed seven different yoga poses: Pose A: Uttanasana(Forward bend), Pose B: Virabhadrasana(Warrior pose right and left side), Pose C: Trikonasana(Triangle pose right and left side), Pose D: Vajrasana(Sit), and Pose E: Tadasana(Backward Bend).
 A total data of 400 samples for each pose is recorded.
 The data is collected using the ESPRESSIF CSI toolkit in the form of .csv files.
 The tool can capture up to 64 subcarrier data, which correspond to 64 amplitude and phase values.
 The CSV file contains RSSI, Timestamp, Mac Address, Length, CSI, etc values as columns and packets (corresponding to time) as rows.
 Here, we focus more on CSI values.

 ## Data Preprocessing